Page Module - Composing a Web Page

 Margarita Berezyanskaya

 Course content can be developed directly in an online course using the Page module.
-Content created with the Page module is in HTML format using the standard text editor, which provides many formatting options and a lot of flexibility in page design.
-The Page module supports text, images, audio, video, tables and links to other web sites and local files.
-Instructors who use the HTML source editor option are able to embed content from the Internet by copy-pasting the HTML code that can be copied from other web sites, such as YouTube or Google maps.
+Content created with the Page module is formatted in HTML using the standard text editor, which provides many formatting options and flexibility in page design.
+The Page module supports text, images, audio, video, tables, and links to other web sites and local files.
+Instructors who use the HTML source editor option can embed content from the Internet by copy-pasting HTML code from other web sites, such as YouTube or Google Maps.

-Because the Page module produces content that is generated using HTML format, it can be accessed using all types of web-enabled devices including tablets and smartphones.
+Because the Page module produces content in HTML format, it can be accessed on all types of web-enabled devices, including tablets and smartphones.

 Using the Page Module to Support Blended Learning

-There are many different ways for instructors to use the Page module to blend face-to-face training with the online environment.
-Pages can be used to present static information, but they can also have interactive capability when developed using the HTML source editor.
+There are many ways for instructors to use the Page module to blend face-to-face training with the online environment.
+Pages can be used to present static information, but they can also be interactive when developed using the HTML source editor.

 Pages can also be useful for instructors taking a flipped approach to instruction.
 Using the flipped approach, instructors assign a Page to learners with a task to complete before the face-to-face class.
 During the in-class session, learners collaborate to engage with the concepts introduced in the pre-class task.